- Fixtures & Results

 By that stage, Stadium de Toulouse had hosted four RWC 2007 matches, featuring the hosts, Fiji, Japan, Namibia, Portugal, Romania and New Zealand.

-Fiji, Japan and the All Blacks are already guaranteed to return to Toulouse during RWC 2023, while Namibia could join them should they qualify as Africa 1.
+Fiji, Japan, the All Blacks and Samoa are already guaranteed to return to Toulouse during RWC 2023, while the likes of Namibia and Zimbabwe could join them should they qualify as Africa 1.